-We own three satellites in service (ViaSat-2, ViaSat-1 and WildBlue-1) and have lifetime leases of Ka-band capacity on two satellites.
+We own three satellites in service over North America (ViaSat-2, ViaSat-1 and WildBlue-1) and, after acquiring the remaining interest in Euro Infrastructure Co. subsequent to fiscal year end, we also own the KA-SAT satellite over EMEA.
+In addition, we have lifetime leases of Ka-band capacity on two satellites.
 We also have a global constellation of three third-generation ViaSat-3 class satellites under construction.
 In addition, we own related earth stations and networking equipment for all of our satellites.
-Property, equipment and satellites, net also includes the customer premise equipment (CPE) units leased to subscribers under a retail leasing program as part of our satellite services segment.
+Property, equipment and satellites, net also includes the customer premise equipment units leased to subscribers under a retail leasing program as part of our satellite services segment.